Medical Elective in Nepal

 2. Letter of Recommendation : A signed recommendation letter from a clinical or academic supervisor at your medical school.

-5. Elective Travel Insurance : Documentation confirming “elective travel insurance” coverage for the duration of your elective.
+6. Elective Travel Insurance : Documentation confirming “elective travel insurance” coverage for the duration of your elective. ( evidence of this only required prior to placement )

 How to Apply